db-afeng/genie_slack_app/README.md

 ## Features

-- **Databricks Genie Integration:** Users can now interact with Databricks Genie directly from Slack, enhancing collaboration and workflow efficiency.
+- **Databricks Genie Integration:** Users can now interact with multiple Databricks Genie directly from Slack, enhancing collaboration and workflow efficiency.
 - **Databricks Asset Bundles:** Utilizes Databricks Asset Bundles (DABs) for streamlined deployment of the Slack app on Databricks Apps.
 - **Slack App Deployment:** Simplifies the process of deploying a Slack app within the Databricks environment.
 - **Secret Scope Setup:** Sets up a secret scope to store Slack app and bot tokens